sansneo/prime/README.md

   * melonds: play nintendo ds games by emulating them
   * ryujinx: play nintendo switch games by emulating them

+In addition to the drivers, language servers, linters, and formatters for some languages are also installed.

 ### Documentation
 * [GNU](https://www.gnu.org/manual/manual.html)
 * [Linux](https://kernel.org)